 If a CCOT (Cycling Clutch Orifice Tube) system's compressor's clutch is unheard during the test drive, ensure the clutch engages in the service bay.
 This process indicates that the compressor's electrical and control system is functioning.
 Also, notice fan speed operation.
 A weak or inoperative fan deprives the condenser of airflow, deeply affecting its ability to cool and condense the incoming refrigerant.

-No matter how well the air conditioning system operates, if the blend doors are improperly mixing heated air with cooled air, the system will perform poorly.
-The blend door or temperature door is used to blend the heated air from the heater core with chilled air leaving the evaporator core.
-The temperature of the outlet tube from the evaporator should be cool to the touch, because this tube is on the low side of the system, after the system's metering device.
+No matter how well the air conditioning system operates, the system will only perform well if the blend doors mix heated and cooled air.
+The blend door or temperature door blends the heated air from the heater core with chilled air from the evaporator core.
+The temperature of the outlet tube from the evaporator should be cool to the touch because this tube is on the low side of the system, after the system's metering device.

-With a manual air control, the operator can block any air from passing through the heater core with MAX AC, or block all air from passing through the evaporator with the full heat position.
-The operator can also achieve any variable setting in between.
-An automated temperature computer controlled system will blend the air to achieve the desired temperature entered into the control head by the vehicle's operator.
+With a manual air control, the operator can block air from passing through the heater core with MAX AC.
+Or stop all air from passing through the evaporator with the full heat position.
+The operator can also achieve any variable setting.
+An automated temperature computer-controlled system blends the air to achieve the desired temperature entered into the control head by the vehicle's operator.